alexsd06/ClockINO/README.md

 **7. Fav:** This button enables **Ch+** and **Ch-** to increase/decrease the hours, by one at a time.
 Use it when time switches between Winter / Summer.

 **8. Recall button:** Test the alarm’s buzzer without setting an alarm.
 If you want to stop it, press recall again when the buzzer is not emmiting sound.
 If you do it otherwise, it’ll just keep making an annoying noise.

+The rezistor on my shelf are 10 Ohms.